ppfeister/sylva/docs/README.md

-# Oculus - Identity discovery simplified
+# Sylva - Identity discovery simplified

-Oculus is undergoing rapid development.
+Sylva is undergoing rapid development.
 Documentation may be quickly obseleted and/or incomplete.

 ## Summary